Bounding causal effects with an unknown mixture of informative and non-informative missingness: Mixture missingness setting

-We assume that censoring is a mixture of two types, defined by unobserved indicators $U_{NI}$ and $U_I$.
-The observed censoring indicator $C$ is a composite of these variables given by $C = 1 - (1 - U_{NI})(1 - U_I) = I\{U_{NI} = 1 \text{ or } U_I = 1\}$. $U_{NI} \in \{0,1\}$ represents \textit{non-informative} or administrative censoring, while $U_I \in \{0,1\}$ represents \textit{informative censoring}, which can be thought of as an intermediate outcome or a mediator of the effect of $A$ on $Y$.
-Censoring by $U_{NI}$ is non-informative when assumption (\ref{asmpt:non-informative}) holds:
+We assume that missingness is a mixture of two mutually exclusive types\footnote{Technically, our results can be shown to hold without mutual exclusivity.
+However, without this requirement, the case where $U_I = 1$ and $U_{NI} = 1$ is difficult to conceptualize -- either the missingness was informative or it was not.
+Therefore, we invoke mutual exclusivity for conceptual clarity.}, defined by unobserved indicators $U_{NI}$ and $U_I$.
+The observed missingness indicator $C$ is a composite of these variables given by $C = 1 - (1 - U_{NI})(1 - U_I) = \I\{U_{NI} = 1 \text{ or } U_I = 1\}$. $U_{NI} \in \{0,1\}$ represents \textit{non-informative} or administrative missingness, while $U_I \in \{0,1\}$ represents \textit{informative missingness}, which can be thought of as an intermediate outcome or a mediator of the effect of $A$ on $Y$.
+Missingness by $U_{NI}$ is non-informative when assumption (\ref{asmpt:non-informative})\footnote{We thank an anonymous reviewer for observing that our initial submission used a stronger non-informative missingness assumption than was necessary for our later results to hold.} holds: